Gets the primary clipboard of the widget.

 height for its target allocated width or its width for allocated height,

-will typically be requested its size
+depending.
+In this way a widget will typically be requested its size

 a number of times before actually being allocated a size.
 The size a